Writing

-Let me set the scene here - I was a pretty active person.
-If I had a small amount of free time, like a few hours after work, I would use it to go surfing.
-I've always lived within 5 minutes of a surf break for this reason.
-If I had more free time, like a weekend or vacation, I would prefer to be in the mountains, usually the Sierras because those are the closest.
+Let me set the scene - I was an active person.
+If I had a few hours after work, I'd go surfing.
+I've always lived within 5 minutes of a break for this reason.
+If I had a weekend or vacation, I'd be in the mountains, usually the Sierras.

 It felt as if every joint and muscle in my body was sprained all at once.
 I could not move.
 If I moved even slightly, I felt intense stabbing pain.
 If I didn't move, a terrible aching would build up after a few minutes, finally forcing me to move.
 I felt like I was trapped in an iron maiden, the infamous medieval torture device, basically a coffin filled with inward facing nails, designed to prevent sleep or movement and slowly bleed the victim over weeks.